7 Cluster Analysis

 Notes:

-• Entropy and purity are heavily impacted by the number of clusters (more clusters improve the metric).
+- Entropy and purity are heavily impacted by the number of clusters (more clusters improve the metric) and the fact that the mouth has 41.8% of all the data points becoming automatically the majority class for purity.

-• The corrected rand index shows clearly that the random clusterings have no relationship with the ground truth (very close to 0).
-This is a very helpful property.
+- The adjusted rand index shows clearly that the random clusterings have no relationship with the ground truth (very close to 0).
+This is a very helpful property and explains why the ARI is the most popular measure.

 7.6 More Clustering Algorithms*